cloudmesh-community/case/README.md

 Acrylic may come cast or extruded.
 Choosing cast acrylic will give a higher quality in color and engraving but it is also more expensive.
-Here is a list of acrylic options based on the size of the case aranged as it would be for cutting; this is about 21 3/16inx 15in.
+Here is a list of acrylic options based on the size of the case aranged as it would be for cutting; this is about 21 3/16in x 15in.

 * Extruded Acrylic (Clear): $11.16
 * Cast Acrylic (Clear): $16.41